Maui Best Areas to Stay

 Including Ka'anapali and Kapalua

 Initially developed in the 1960s, West Maui remains one of the most popular destinations to stay and play on the island of Maui.
-Here you’ll find the old whaling village of Lahaina.
-In addition, the resort area of Kaanapali stretches along the coastline here.
-Kaanapali also hosts most accommodations and eateries on the island's west side.
+Here you'll now find the resort area of Ka'anapali stretches along the coastline here.
+Ka'anapali also hosts most accommodations and eateries on the island's west side.

-To get around, drive about a 35-40 minute drive (25 miles) from Kahului Airport (OGG) to Lahaina town and a 45-minute drive to Kaanapali (30 miles) from Kahului.
+To get around, drive about a 45-minute drive (30 miles) from Kahului Airport (OGG) to Kaanapali (30 miles) from Kahului.